nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/templates-reference/default-configuration-templates.md

 ## Video Utils

-A set of examples to handle videos from the UI: slide, watermark, merge, transform.
+A set of examples to handle videos from the UI: slice, watermark, merge, transform.
 After modifying a video, the result can be either downloaded, stored in the “attachments” or the “Renditions”, or can be used to automatically create a new Video document.

 This project should be used as a demo and learning tool.
 It provides a full working example of video operations that can be performed from the UI, via user friendly dialogs (see the elements in the “video-utils” folder, in Studio Designer).